Office of Materials Management

 Catalog:

-1. A complete warehouse catalog will be maintained in the Material Management Web Ordering System.
+1. A complete warehouse catalog will be maintained in the Material Management e-Portal Navigator System.

-2. The catalog will be developed once annually in the month of July.
+2. The catalog will be updated once annually in the month of July.

-3. The designated Materials Manager will maintain and update the catalog on a regular basis as required.
+3. The OLM Resource division will maintain and update the catalog on a regular basis as required.

 Stock Items: